Home Vancouver’s Sea to Sky Region Town and Region of Squamish Squamish at Dusk Christmas Lights Attraction

 Tips & Advice

 TIP #2 – The trail at the attraction is flat and easy to walk around.
-Because of the grass, occasional tree root and possibility of muddy patches, however, it’s not super wheelchair accessible (unless you have a chair with good wheels and someone strong to push you).
-That being said, staff at the venue will help you visit as much of the venue as possible.
-Because they tend to be light and agile, most kid’s strollers should have no problem maneuvering around the place.
+Because of the grass, occasional tree root, and possibility of muddy patches, however, the attraction is not super wheelchair accessible (unless you have a chair with good wheels and someone strong to push you).
+Staff at the venue, though, will help you visit as much of the venue as possible.
+Most kids’ strollers tend to be light and agile and don’t hinder maneuvering around the place.

-TIP #3 – Wear appropriate footwear, especially after recent snow or rain.
-The ground can get
+TIP #3 – Wear appropriate footwear, especially after recent snow or rain as the ground will be wet amd slippery.

 Other Information